Bhanu2706/House-Price-Prediction/README.md

 # House-Price-Prediction
-A machine learning project to predict house prices using the Banglore Home Prices dataset.
-Built with Python, Sklearn, Flask, HTML, CSS, and JavaScript.
+A machine learning web application that predicts house prices based on various features such as location, size, and availability.
+This project uses Python, Scikit-learn, Flask, HTML, CSS, and JavaScript, and is based on the Banglore Home Prices dataset.